-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021
+Notes to the consolidated financial statements as of 31 December 2022

 1 Establishment and operations

 Swvl Holdings Corp (the "Parent Company") (formerly known as "Pivotal Holdings Corp") is a business company limited by shares incorporated under the laws of the British Virgin Islands and was registered on 23 July 2021.
 The registered office of the Company is at P.O.
 Box 173, Kingston Chambers, Road Town, Tortola, the British Virgin Islands.